cardstack/cardstack-documentation/guides/developer-cookbook/movielist-tutorial.md

 We will talk more about the syntax of this template when we start implementing the Editor for this app.
 However, we need to take two more steps before we view the main-board.

-First, obviously we used actions and local variables in this template, so you need to replace the existing code in `cards/main-board/addon/components/isolated.js` with the below code as well
+First, you might have noticed that we used actions and variables in this template, so you need to replace the existing code in `cards/main-board/addon/components/isolated.js` with the below code as well:

 ```js
 import Component from '@ember/component';